WANdisco/wandisco-documentation/docs/docs/network/bandwidth_considerations.md

 sidebar_label: Bandwidth Considerations
 ---

-The graph below illustrates network bandwidth capacities and the impact it has on data migration.
+The graph below illustrates network bandwidth capacities and the impact they have on data migration.

 ![Data migration - illustration of bandwidth measurement](../../assets/network_bandwidth.jpg)